XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 [![Figure 5: Validators Propose and Revise Transaction Sets](img/consensus-rounds.png)](img/consensus-rounds.png)

 _Figure 5: Validators Propose and Revise Transaction Sets — At the start of consensus, validators may have different sets of transactions.
 In later rounds, servers modify their proposals to match what their trusted validators proposed.
-This process determines which transactions the should apply to the ledger version currently being discussed, and which they should postpone for later ledger versions._
+This process determines which transactions they should apply to the ledger version currently being discussed, and which they should postpone for later ledger versions._

 Candidate transactions that are not included in the agreed-upon proposal remain candidate transactions.
 They may be considered again in for the next ledger version.
 Typically, a transaction which is omitted from one ledger version is included in the next ledger version.